itsamrit/DSA/Recursion and Dp/Readme.md

+👉 Tle : If in a arr u can move forward as well as backward then mark arr[i]=-1 when visiting like u mark in graph.
+Otherwise tle.

 👉 Tle after memoization: You must have 1 or more parameters which is useless.

 Avoid using return type bool in recursion/memoization